-- 110. The undertaking given is a simple form of obligation which would over an appropriate timescale mitigate the impact of the development on the local primary school, provide for the encouragement of sustainable transport habits and deliver 35% of the housing as affordable housing in accordance with development plan policy and the provision and future management and maintenance of open space within the scheme of development. - 111.
+- 110. The agreement entered into is a simple form of obligation which would over an appropriate timescale mitigate the impact of the development on the local primary school, provide for the encouragement of sustainable transport habits and deliver 35%40 of the housing as affordable housing in accordance with development plan policy. - 111.
 All the obligations in the document are necessary, proportionate and directly related to the proposed development and, in accordance with Regulation 122 of the Community Infrastructure Levy Regulations 2010, I am therefore able to accord them weight in my decision.
 I have not been advised of any prospective breach of Regulation 123 regarding pooled contributions.